NittanyLion/Grumps.jl/docs/src/spreadsheet.md

 As mentioned elsewhere, there is one spreadsheet (the *products* spreadsheet) that contains data on products, including e.g. price, market share, features, product level instruments.
 If consumer data are used then such data can be entered via the *consumers* spreadsheet, which includes data on individual consumer choices, demographic characteristics, etcetera: anything that would typically have an $i$ subscript in other words.
 A *market size* spreadsheet would contain information on the size of each market, i.e. the population in that market, which is only needed if the macro portion of the likelihood is to be used.
 Finally, a *demographic draws* spreadsheet can be provided to be used in the macro likelihood portion of the objective function.
 The format of each of these spreadsheets is described below.

 In the examples below, the data are comma separated, but that is not necessary: other formats can be specified in the [`Sources`](@ref) call.
+Column ordering is irrelevant.

+!!! warning "Cases and spaces"
     For all spreadsheets be mindful of case and spaces.
-However, note that for readability the spreadsheets below contain extra space i.e. they are aligned by comma; **this is not generally advisable**.
+That means omit spaces and be consistent in lower case versus upper case.
+For readability the spreadsheets below contain extra space i.e. they are aligned by comma; this is not advisable.

 ## Product characteristics